Nijikadesu/Nijikadesu.github.io/README.md

 Welcome to my github page repo!

-This page was made with [mkdocs][https://squidfunk.github.io/mkdocs-material/]
+This page was made with [Mkdocs Material](https://github.com/squidfunk/mkdocs-material)

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]